-Compared to other animals, parrots live long lives and age slowly.
-However, they won’t look and behave the same way for their entire lives.
-Instead, many signs give away that your parrot is advancing in years.
+Compared to most animals, parrots live long lives and age slowly.
+However, they won’t look and behave the same for their entire lives.
+Instead, certain signs reveal that a parrot is advancing in years.

-As your parrot grows older, you must monitor its health.
-Aging parrots are prone to a range of health conditions, including cataracts and renal failure.
+As a parrot grows older, monitor its health more closely.
+Aging parrots develop various health conditions, including heart conditions, arthritis, and kidney failure.

 How Do Parrots Age?

-The average lifespan of parrots varies widely depending on the species.
-Smaller parrots, like budgies, live for 5-8 years.
-Some of the larger parrot species can live for 80+ years.
+The average lifespan of parrots varies widely based on the species.
+Smaller parrots, like budgies, live for an average of 7-15 years, while some larger species, like cockatoos, can live for 80+ years.

-The rate at which the bodies of large parrots age is similar to the average human, going through the juvenile, middle, and senior stages of life.
-While these stages match our own, parrots reach adulthood much sooner because it gives them a higher chance of surviving in the wild.
+The rate at which the bodies of large parrots age is similar to the average human, going through juvenile, adult, and senior life stages.
+Each stage brings different challenges.

 However, the same can’t be said for smaller parrots.
-They go through their life stages much more quickly, reaching adulthood when they’re only 1 year old.
+They go through their life stages far more quickly, reaching adulthood when they’re just 1 year old.

-When parrots age, they spend the first third of their lives growing into adulthood.
-They then spend the next third as a fully-grown adult, experiencing a limited number of age-related conditions.
-Once they reach the final third of their lives, the senior stage, they experience an age-related decline.
+When parrots age, the first third of their lives is spent maturing into adults.
+Then, they spend the next third as a fully-grown adult, experiencing occasional health problems.

 Signs of Aging in Parrots